 This article is part of the Undisrupted series, a series of articles detailing our Troop's response to the current COVID-19 situation, allowing training to continue even when physical CCA sessions have been postponed showing that our Troop is truly prepared and unwavered even in the face of the pandemic.

 By Lucas Loh

-As scouts no longer need to wait for an opportune window to apply for badges, the troop is able to process and award badges much faster than usual.
-In addition, the Leaders will have access to the submitted proof of merit documents, making it easy and quick to evaluate a scout's progress from one centralized system.
+As Scouts no longer need to wait for an opportune window to apply for badges, the Troop is able to process and award badges much faster than usual.
+In addition, the Leaders will have access to the submitted proof of merit documents, making it easy and quick to evaluate a Scout's progress from one centralised system.

-The BMS allows Scouts and Ventures (the whole troop) to submit softcopy documents and apply for both his award badges (Scout Badge, and Discoverer, Explorer, Voyager Awards) as well as Proficiency Badges within the Scout Scheme anytime, anywhere.
-This removes the need for the scout to wait for a physical training to submit his report, saving time in the process of proficiency badge applications.
+The BMS allows Scouts and Ventures (the whole Troop) to submit softcopy documents and apply for both their Tier badges (Scout Badge, and Discoverer, Explorer, Voyager Awards) as well as Proficiency badges within the Scout Scheme anytime, anywhere.
+This removes the need for the Scout to wait for physical training to submit his report, saving time in the process of Proficiency badge applications.

 On the Leaders' end, they are also able to view all applications, past and present, in one system to keep track of Scouts' progress.
-This will save valuable Jihe time as our Scout Leaders no longer need to review the application in person.
+This will save valuable Jihe time as our Scout Leaders no longer need to review the applications in-person.